-(1) Where this is possible, the ruling by which the court refuses to hear an action should state how the circumstance which hinders the action from being heard may be rendered inoperative.
-If the applicant is not represented by an advocate, the court, prior to entering a ruling by which it terminates the proceedings, explains to him or her the consequences of such termination.

-(2) If the court finds that the hearing of the action must be refused because determination of the dispute is in the competence of a court which deals with civil, criminal or misdemeanour matters, but that court has previously ruled that it is not competent to determine that dispute, the competent court for determining the dispute is appointed by the Supreme Court in accordance with the procedure provided in section 711 of the Code of Civil Procedure.

-(3) In the case that a court of higher instance refuses to hear the action or terminates proceedings in the matter, that court, by a ruling, also annuls the decision entered by the lower court.
-If, on the basis of a declaration submitted within the time-limit for appealing the decision entered in the matter, the court which determined the matter refuses to hear the action or terminates the proceedings, that court also annuls the decision it entered in the matter.

-(4) The court accepts abandonment of the action, and approves a compromise, in a ruling by which it also terminates proceedings in the matter.
-The ruling which approves a compromise states the terms and conditions of the compromise.
-Should the court refuse to accept abandonment of the action or refuse to approve a compromise, it enters the corresponding ruling which states its reasons.
-Before it accepts abandonment of the action, the court explains to the applicant the consequences of abandoning the action.
-Before it approves a compromise, the court explains to the applicant and thrid party the consequences of the a compromise.

-(5) An appeal may be lodged against the ruling of the administrative court or circuit court by which the court refuses to hear the action, or by which it terminates proceedings or by which it refuses to accept abandonment of the action or approbation of a compromise, and the ruling entered by the circuit court in respect of the appeal may be further appealed to the Supreme Court.

-(6) The consequences of refusal to hear the action and termination of proceedings are provided in section 43 of this Code.
+- (1) Where this is possible, the order by which the court dismisses the action should state how the circumstance which precludes consideration of the action may be eliminated.
+If the applicant is not represented by an advocate, the court, prior to entering an order by which it terminates the proceedings, explains to him or her the consequences of such termination. - (2) If the court finds that the action must be dismissed because resolution of the dispute is in the competence of a court which deals with civil, criminal or misdemeanour matters, but that court has previously ruled that it is not competent to deal with that dispute, the competent court for resolving the dispute is appointed by the Supreme Court in accordance with the procedure provided in § 711 of the Code of Civil Procedure. - (3) In the case that a court of higher instance dismisses the action or terminates proceedings in the matter, that court, by an order, also annuls the decision entered by the lower court.
+If, on the basis of a declaration submitted within the time-limit for appealing the decision entered in the matter, the court which dealt with the matter dismisses the action or terminates the proceedings, that court also annuls the decision it entered in the matter. - (4) The court accepts discontinuation of the action, and approves a compromise, in an order by which it also terminates proceedings in the matter.
+The order which approves a compromise states the terms and conditions of the compromise.
+Should the court refuse to accept discontinuation of the action or refuse to approve a compromise, it enters the corresponding order which states its reasons.
+Before it accepts discontinuation of the action, the court explains to the applicant the consequences of discontinuing the action.
+Before it approves a compromise, the court explains to the applicant and third party the consequences of the compromise. - (5) An interlocutory appeal may be lodged against the order of the administrative court or circuit court by which the court dismisses the action, or by which it terminates proceedings or by which it refuses to accept discontinuation of the action or approbation of a compromise, and the order entered by the circuit court in respect of the appeal is subject to interlocutory appeal to the Supreme Court. - (6) The consequences of dismissal of the action and termination of proceedings are provided in § 43 of this Code.

-Chapter 17 Court decision
+Chapter 17 Decisions of the court

-Division 1 Judgment
+Subchapter 1 Judgments